sameer-kumar-shrivastava/PIB-Press-Release-Automation/README.md

 # PIB Press Release - Selenium IDE Automation Script

-This Selenium IDE automation script automates the process of downloading the latest press release PDF from the Press Information Bureau (PIB) of India website.
+This Selenium IDE automation script automates the process of downloading the latest press release PDF from the Press Information Bureau (PIB) of India [website](https://www.pib.gov.in/) .

 ## Prerequisites